Brahan Seer

 Brahan Seer Stone in Craig Wood.
 It is inscribed in both English and Scottish Gaelic with the words "The shadow over Culloden will rise and the sun will shine brighter".

 The Brahan Seer, known in his native Scottish Gaelic as Coinneach Odhar ("Dark Kenneth"), and Kenneth Mackenzie, was, according to legend, a predictor of the future who lived in the 17th century.

 The Brahan Seer is regarded by some to be the creation of the folklorist Alexander MacKenzie (1838-1898) whose accounts occur well after some of the events the Seer is claimed to have predicted.
 Others have also questioned whether the Seer existed at all.

+Hugh Miller (1802-1856), in his Scenes and Legends of the North of Scotland (first edition 1835) gives an account of Kenneth Ore, a Highlander of Ross-shire, who could foresee events by looking through a white stone.
+Several of the predictions given in the book are the same as in the later book by Alexander MacKenzie.

 Early life

-Mackenzie is thought to have come from Uig (Lewis) on lands owned by the Seaforths, and to have been of the Clan Mackenzie, although both these details are in themselves questioned.
-He is better known, however, for his connections to Brahan Castle near Dingwall, and the Black Isle in Easter Ross.
+Mackenzie is said to have come from Uig (Lewis) on lands owned by the Seaforths, and to have been of the Clan Mackenzie.
+He is better known, however, for his connections to Brahan Castle near Dingwall, and the Black Isle in Easter Ross, where he moved later in life.

 He is thought to have used an Adder stone, a stone with a hole in the middle, to see his visions.
 The Brahan Seer worked for Kenneth Mackenzie, 3rd Earl of Seaforth.

-As with Nostradamus, who wrote in Provençal, most of his prophecies are best known in translation, which can in itself be deceptive.
-However, there are no contemporary manuscripts or accounts of his predictions, so it is impossible to verify them.
+As with Nostradamus, who wrote in Provençal, most of his prophecies are best known in translation.
+There are no contemporary manuscripts or accounts of his predictions, so it is impossible to verify them.

 He is claimed to have prophesied, or his prophecies have been interpreted as referring to, the Battle of Culloden, the Highland Clearances, the building of the Caledonian Canal, the discovery of North Sea oil, and Margaret Thatcher.

-Having become famous as a diviner and wit, he was invited to Seaforth territory in the east, to work as a labourer at Brahan Castle near Dingwall, in what is now the county of Easter Ross, where he met his downfall.
+Having become famous as a diviner and wit in the west, he was invited to Seaforth territory in the east, to work as a labourer at Brahan Castle near Dingwall, in what is now the area of Easter Ross, where he met his downfall.